ArtificialMinds/Cortex-OS/README.md

 The following packages are required on a host machine to build this distribution:

++ `pv` -
+	pv  shows the progress of data through a pipeline by giving information such as time elapsed, percentage completed (with progress bar), current throughput rate, total data transferred, and ETA.
 + `git` -
 	Git is a fast, scalable, distributed revision control system with an unusually rich command set that provides both high-level operations and